apostrophecms/docs/docs/tutorials/introduction.md

 - **Adding a Button:** We'll walk you through the process of adding a custom button to the admin bar and setting up listeners.
 This can be used to create dynamic responses to user actions, enhancing the interactivity of your CMS.

-- **Customizing the Personal Settings Menu:** Finally, we will take a look at customizing the personal settinds menu.
+- **Customizing the Personal Settings Menu:** Finally, we will take a look at customizing the personal settings menu.
 This menu can be set-up to allow editors to change their password and language preferences.
 We will also look at how to add additional functionality to this menu.

 By the end of this tutorial, you'll be adept at modifying the admin bar, tailoring it to best suit the needs of your editors.